Emil Wolfgang Menzel Jr.: Scientific career

-Graduate students were working directly with Emil on his studies aimed at assessing chimpanzee spatial cognition.
+Graduate students worked directly with Menzel on his studies aimed at assessing chimpanzee spatial cognition.
 In a number of experiments they showed the location of hidden foods to chimpanzees via television monitors and then mapped their travel patterns in locating the foods as well as their use of different landmarks in determining foraging patterns.
 His attention to detail was meticulous.
 Before testing, the students had to create a faithful pictorial representation of all the potential landmarks and features in the outside enclosure so that they could precisely determine their travel and foraging patterns.
 One day the students enlarged a pictorial representation of the chimpanzees' outside enclosure and simply pointed to the baited location in the enclosure on the map to see whether the apes would then immediately travel to that location (which they were able to do).

-Similarly, in the late 1980s, when the joystick computer system for testing learning and cognition in monkeys and apes was developed at the Language Research Center, Emil Menzel embraced this technology and developed his own tests.
+Similarly, in the late 1980s, when the joystick computer system for testing learning and cognition in monkeys and apes was developed at the Language Research Center, Menzel embraced this technology and developed his own tests.
 Two things were particularly noteworthy about his computer-based tests: First, they tended to be computerized versions of the field experiments that he or others in the discipline had conducted with nonhuman primates.
 For example, he developed computerized versions of the barrier problems used by Donald O. Hebb early in his career.
-In this way, Menzels data were particularly valuable for grounding the new computer-task paradigm - in which animals were often performing tasks and demonstrating competencies never before documented in their species - in the rich, existing literature on animal foraging, way-finding, and learning.
-The second memorable aspect of this testing is that Emil Menzel did his own computer programming, both of the actual tests that would be administered to the nonhuman primates and also of the data-analysis software that would simulate, often in real-time graphic representations on the screen, the various potential mechanisms that might explain the animals' behavior.
+In this way, Menzel's data were particularly valuable for grounding the new computer-task paradigm - in which animals were often performing tasks and demonstrating competencies never before documented in their species - in the rich, existing literature on animal foraging, way-finding, and learning.
+The second memorable aspect of this testing is that Menzel did his own computer programming, both of the actual tests that would be administered to the nonhuman primates and also of the data-analysis software that would simulate, often in real-time graphic representations on the screen, the various potential mechanisms that might explain the animals' behavior.